alshival/gpt-discord-bot/README.md

 Bear in mind, Discord imposes a 2,000-character limit for inputs.
 Please note, this bot doesn't check for token limits due to the incompatibility of the `tiktoken` package with newer Python versions on certain platforms, like the one installed on my Chromebook.
 Including historical messages might lead you to hit this limit.

+In this example, we use the bot to schedule a reminder to take a break using the `!reminder` command.
+Then we ask a question using `!chatGPT` and access the memory of the conversation via `!chatGPTturbo`.
+[We are working on scheduling reminders using natural language.]

 <p align="center">
 <img src="https://github.com/alshival/gpt-discord-bot/blob/main/.meta/gpt-discord-bot-v2%20(5).png?raw=true" width="75%" height="75%">
 </p>